johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 #### Implementing `send()`

 With that covered, we can look at the API our class exposes.
-First, recall that the user-land call we need to support is:
+First, recall that the user-land `send()` call we need to support is:

 ```typescript
 // nestHttpApp/src/app.controller.ts